franciscop/polystore/readme.md

 ### Folder

-Treat a single folder in your filesystem as the source for the KV store, with each key being within a file:
+Treat a single folder in your filesystem as the store, where each key is a file:

 ```js
 import kv from "polystore";